Apple WWDC 2019: iOS 13 dark mode, iPadOS, the Mac Pro, Pro Display XDR and all that Apple announced

 - It's beastly, and here are the specs to prove it.
 Apple's also introduced a custom video accelerator card, called Afterburner, designed specifically for video editing acceleration to support native ProRes and ProRes Raw in 8K.
 Hello, 1.4 kilowatt power supply.
 But: optional wheels!

 - The rumored 32-inch HDR display (that Apple dubs "XDR") is real as the Pro Display XDR; Apple intends it to replace both reference and working monitors for video editors.
-It's got a matching cheese grater back that's also a huge heat sink.
-The panel has 6,016x3,384 resolution, is true 10-bit, and incorporates a polarizer for better viewing angles, etched glass and a large array of blue LEDs with lenses and local dimming that supports 1,600 nits peak and 1,000 nits sustained and high contrast.
+It's got a matching cheese-grater back that's also a huge heat sink.
+The panel has 6,016x3,384 resolution, is true 10-bit, and incorporates a polarizer for better viewing angles, etched glass and a large array of blue LEDs with lenses and local dimming.
+It supports 1,600 nits peak and 1,000 nits sustained and high contrast.

 - The monitor stand costs an extra $1,000, which did not go over well.